 Long Shore Harbor Act Claims

-The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law that provides for the payment of compensation, medical care, and vocational rehabilitation services to employees disabled from on the job injuries that occur on the navigable waters of the United States, or in adjoining areas customarily used in the loading, unloading, repairing, or building of a vessel.
+The Longshore and Harbor Worker’s Compensation Act (LHWCA) is a federal law that provides for the payment of compensation, medical care, and vocational rehabilitation services to employees disabled from on the job injuries that occur on the navigable waters of the United States, or in adjoining areas customarily used in the loading, unloading, repairing, or building of a vessel.
 The LHWCA also provides for payment of survivor benefits to dependents if the work injury causes, or contributes to, the employee’s death.
 These benefits are typically paid by the self-insured employer or by a private insurance company on the employer’s behalf.
 The term “injury” includes occupational diseases, hearing loss and illnesses arising out of employment.
 Contact a Fort Lauderdale long shore harbor act claim attorney for help with your case.